move-coop/parsons/docs/training_guides/getting_set_up.rst

 * Use ``dir`` to list all the files and folders in a directory.
 * A `Windows command line cheat sheet <http://www.cs.columbia.edu/~sedwards/classes/2017/1102-spring/Command%20Prompt%20Cheatsheet.pdf>`_ can help you keep track of which commands are which.

 You do not have to type everything on the command line out by hand.
-You can auto-complete the names of of files/folders in your current directory by tapping the tab key.
+You can auto-complete the names of files/folders in your current directory by tapping the tab key.
 On Mac/Linux you can also tab-complete installed programs.
 And you can access previous commands by clicking the up and down arrows.
 Save your hands!
 Learn these tricks.

 ***************************************
 Step 2: Set Up Your Virtual Environment